This is Part 6 of our tutorial series on building a membership site with WordPress.

 If charging a yearly fee makes more sense, then charge a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out email reminders to members when their subscription is approaching renewal.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out reminders to users when their subscription is approaching renewal.

 If charging a yearly fee makes more sense, then set up a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out notices to members when their subscription is due.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out email notifications to members when their subscription is approaching renewal.